 Applicants must meet general admissions requirements, as well as the following minimum requirements.
 Meeting minimum requirements does not guarantee admission into the program.
 The student must successfully complete ALHS 1040, ALHS 1090, BIOL 2113, BIOL 2113L, BIOL 2114, BIOL 2114L, ENGL 1101, and SPCH 1101 with a minimum grade of C in conjunction with a minimum of 2.5 GPA.

-All of these courses must be completed by the last day of the spring semester to be considered for fall semester entrance into the program.
+All of these courses must be completed by the last day of the SUMMER semester to be considered for fall semester entrance into the program.
 There are no exceptions!

 If a student retakes a course to improve his/her grade, the higher grade will be calculated into the GPA.
 Financial aid may or may not pay for a student to retake a course.